-Covenanting communities are a new kind of Unitarian Universalist (UU) group.
-They claim a UU identity and advance UU values, but they look and feel different from a traditional congregation....
+Covenanting communities are Unitarian Universalist (UU) groups that claim a UU identity but they look and feel different from a traditional congregation.

-Related organizations are diverse groups that embrace Unitarian Universalist principles and traditions outside of congregations and covenanting communities.
+Related and Associate Member Organizations are diverse groups that embrace Unitarian Universalist (UU) principles and traditions outside of congregations and covenanting communities.
 They include member and professional organizations, justice-focused groups, camps and conference centers, and more.
-Associate organizations are named in UUA bylaws, and are limited to the Unitarian Universalist Service Committee and the Unitarian Universalist Women's Federation, two organizations who have an historic connection to the Unitarian Universalist Association.

 Camps, Conference Centers, or Retirement Homes

 UBarU Camp and Retreat Center

 UBarU Camp and Retreat Center serves Unitarian Universalist congregations as well as other groups consistent with the mission for religious retreats and educational programs.
 Our mission is to provide a welcoming, peaceful place to gather for spiritual, educational, and recreational purposes in...

 Our mission is to provide an environment that inspires people to explore responsible roles in the web of life through physical, mental, and spiritual challenges.
 Our programs respect different traditions and the search for truth.

 Marwood, an all-volunteer run camp, in existence for over 60 years, offers a program designed for social, spiritual, and emotional fun and growth for rising 7th-10th grade UU youth.